bryskiewiczr/conkula/README.md

 ### Running

-1. After the installation is done, the program will ask whether or not you wanna run Conky with your new settings
+After the installation is done, the program will ask whether or not you wanna run Conky with your new settings

-2. Conkula can also be ran manually by invoking
+Conkula can also be ran manually by invoking

     ```
     bash ~/.config/conky/conkula/startup.sh
     ```

+### Other

-3. Useful aliases/commands to add to your `.bashrc` or `.bash_aliases` file
+Useful aliases/commands to add to your `.bashrc` or `.bash_aliases` file

     ```
     # Starts up Conky with Conkula config
     alias conkula="bash ~/.config/conky/conkula/startup.sh"

     # Kills all Conky processes
     alias conkill="ps aux | grep -ie conky | awk '{print $2}' | xargs kill -9"

     # Also kills all Conky processes, simpler
     killall conky
     ```